Current System Status: GREEN No known issues

-To receive important water and sewer notices, including current issues and emergencies, please sign up here Water & Sewer Notices Group
+To view important water and sewer notices, including current issues and emergencies, you can see those updates here: Water & Sewer Notices Group

 The mission of the Water Department is to provide the Town of Hopkinton and its citizens with a safe drinking water supply, water for fire protection, and an adequate supply of water for their essential daily needs.
-To pursue additional water sources, to protect current sources and to manage existing supplies, for the benefit of all.
-To react in a timely, professional manner, to all inquires, problems, and requests, of the citizens and officials of the Town of Hopkinton.
-To maintain the well fields, distribution system, storage reservoirs, and fire hydrants.
+The Water Department protects current sources and manages existing supplies while pursuing additional water sources to meet demands.
+The mission of the Sewer Department is to provide the Town of Hopkinton and its citizens with reliable wastewater services protective of health and the environment.
+The Water & Sewer Department aims to react in a timely, professional manner to all inquires, problems, and requests of the citizens and officials of the Town of Hopkinton.

 Our goal is to provide the best potable water supply to our customers.